- Business Case for Emotional Intelligence

 - Self-Management Training to Increase Job Attendance

 About the Consortium for Research on Emotional Intelligence in Organizations

 The mission of the EI Consortium is to advance research and practice of emotional and social intelligence in organizations through the generation and exchange of knowledge.
-The Consortium for Research on Emotional Intelligence in Organizations is currently made up of 11 core members and 78 additional members who are individuals with a strong record of accomplishment as applied researchers in the field.
-There also are three organizational and corporate members.
+The Consortium for Research on Emotional Intelligence in Organizations (CREIO) is currently made up of 12 core members and 95 additional members who are individuals with a strong record of accomplishment as applied researchers in the field.
+There also are four organizational and corporate members.
 The Consortium was founded in the spring of 1996 with the support of the Fetzer Institute.
 Its initial mandate was to study all that is known about emotional intelligence in the workplace.